 Marinated Ahi Tuna Tacos

-These 1 ½-inch thick wild ahi tuna steaks need no more than 1 ½ – 2 minutes per side on the grill over medium-high heat for a nice sear that’s still rare in the center.
+These 1 ½-inch thick wild ahi tuna steaks need no more than 1 ½ – 2 minutes per side on the grill or in a hot skillet over medium-high heat for a nice sear that’s still rare in the center.
 Cook 3-4 minutes on each side if you prefer the steaks medium and more pink inside.

 When the tuna comes off the grill let it rest 5 minutes or so before slicing.
 Meanwhile, grill the tortillas individually, or wrap them in foil and place on the grill to get warm.
 They get more of that smoky flavor when placed directly on the grates.